DSI-FDI/final-project/iteration_2_and_3_dsi.md

 ### Getting the information from context scenarios

 First we will focus on Josh, the primary persona defined in the milestone 2.
 As we defined, Josh has 4 problems.
-The reader could go to the previous milestone and see the problems, but we will also include them here and make some improvements.
+The reader could go to the previous milestone and see those problems, however we will also include them here to make some improvements.

-For making the **form factor** we will use most of the Josh problems.
-We have rewrite many problems from Josh to improve the design.
+We are using most of the Josh problems for making the **form factor**.
+We have rewrite some Josh problems to improve the final design.

 - Problem 1: Josh is uncomfortable and doesn’t know what to say.
 - Problem 2: The girl is bored of the place where they are and wants to go to do something else.
 She asks Josh for advice but he is in blank.